 D.1.2.
 Organize, represent, and interpret data with up to three categories; ask and answer questions about the total number of data points, how many in each category, and how many more or less are in one category than in another.
-(1.MD.4)
+(CCSS 1.MD.C.4 or 1.MD.4)